august-gaugler/w_seminar/README.md

 As of 2/6/2024, a.pdf file as well as a preliminary version of slides should be available.
 I might add an English translation in the future.

+Disclaimer: I own none of the pictures, except those marked with "(Eigene Arbeit)" in the image bibliography.
+Otherwise, all copyright goes to their rightful owners.